-When cleaning your bike you will notice the appearance of a tell-tale fluid leak or absence of a fastener or bolt.
+When washing your motorcycle you will notice the appearance of a tell-tale fluid leak or absence of a fastener or bolt.
 On a dirty bike a fluid leak can go un-noticed until the lack of fluid causes a failure that is potentially catastrophic.
 By washing your bike regularly you will learn to distinguish what is ‘normal’ dirt (road grime, flung chain lube, dead bugs etc.) from what is ‘bad’ dirt – seepage around a gasket, a localized spray of fluid, oil somewhere it shouldn’t be.
 Careful washing will also help you spot loose fittings before parts fall off.
 You’ll get to know if there are parts or bolts that need to be tightened occasionally.

 What you need: